Yogitha-Turumella/Sports-scheduler-WD501/README.md

 player_id INT REFERENCES users(id),
 PRIMARY KEY (session_id, player_id)
 );
-Start the server:
+Start the Server

 npm start
-The app will run on http://localhost:3000.
+The application will now be running at http://localhost:3000 🎉

-Application Routes
+🌍 Application Routes
-GET /: Home page.
+GET / - Home page
-GET /login: Login page.
-POST /login: Login action.
-GET /register: Register page.
-POST /register: Registration action.
-GET /admin-dashboard: Admin dashboard to manage sessions and sports.
-POST /create-sport: Action to create a new sport.
-POST /delete-session: Action to delete a session.
+GET /login - User login page
+POST /login - Handles user login authentication
+GET /register - User registration page
+POST /register - Handles new user registration
-GET /player-dashboard: Player dashboard to view and join sessions.
-POST /create-session: Action to create a new session.
+GET /admin-dashboard - Admin dashboard for managing sports and sessions POST /create-sport - Action to add a new sport
-POST /join-session: Action to join a session.
-POST /cancel-session: Action to cancel a session.
-GET /reports: Admin can view reports about session popularity.
-User Roles
-Admin:
+POST /delete-session - Deletes an existing session
+GET /player-dashboard - Player dashboard to view and join sessions POST /create-session - Allows admins to create new sessions POST /join-session/:sessionId - Allows players to join a session POST /cancel-session - Allows players to cancel their participation in a session GET /reports - Admins can view reports about session popularity 👥 User Roles & Permissions
+👑 Admin
+Admins have full control over the sports session management system.
+They can:

-Create and manage sports and sessions.
+Create and manage different sports and sessions.
-View reports on session popularity.
+View reports on session participation and popularity.
-Delete or cancel sessions.
+Delete or cancel sports sessions when necessary.
-Player:
+🏅 Player
+Players can participate in sports sessions by:

 Register and log in.
 Join available sessions.